 -

-We’re winding down the Porn and Marriage series here and I’m going to close it out by talking directly to the wives, then the husbands (next week) and then summarizing some resources (the week after that).
 Today let’s answer the question, “How do I tell my husband I struggle with porn?”
 As Millennials and Generation Z females (who are more likely to use pornography than older generations) get married, they are running into this issue.
 It’s especially a struggle for Christian women.
 Why?
 Because for years, we’ve talked about porn like it’s only a guy’s issue.
 It’s how guys are wired.
-Perhaps you saw the recent viral video of a…
+Perhaps you saw the recent viral video of a Missouri pastor telling women that their husbands are going to look because that’s just the way God made men.
+It’s just how things are.
+Boys will be boys.
+All of which is extremely unhelpful and misleading.…

 -